-Rewind, probably the best documentary playing at this year’s Tribeca Film Festival, opens simply.
+Rewind—probably the best documentary playing at this year’s Tribeca Film Festival—opens simply.
 Jacqui, the mother of a child named Sasha, recounts her husband Henry arriving late to the birth of their son after buying a camcorder.
-Set in an idealized home, Henry assumes the role of manic-obsessive Richard Dreyfus father figure vicariously relating to his children through a video camera.
-Sasha, a once “intense, focus, and joyful” child descends into an increasingly uncontrollable hot-tempered state.
+Set in an idealized home, Henry assumes the role of a manically obsessive Richard Dreyfus-esque father figure, vicariously relating to his children through a video camera.
+Sasha—a once “intense, focus, and joyful” child—descends into an increasingly uncontrollable hot-tempered state.

-Rewind‘s initial family drama, displaying a unit of hilarity and closeness with unknown fissures, recedes with each alarming detail.
-There are the three brothers: Henry, Larry, and Howard (a well-known religious Cantor) — each vying for the attention of their difficult to please mother.
-There’s the dissolving marriage between Henry and Jacqui, Larry’s son who’s essentially homeless after serving in the Air Force, and Sasha’s sister Bekah who appears despondent much of the time.
+Rewind‘s initial family drama—displaying a unit of hilarity and closeness with unknown fissures—recedes with each alarming detail.
+There are the three brothers: Henry, Larry, and Howard (a well-known religious Cantor) — each vying for the attention of their difficult-to-please mother.
+There’s the dissolving marriage between Henry and Jacqui, Larry’s son who’s essentially homeless after serving in the Air Force, and Sasha’s sister Bekah: appearing despondent much of the time.

-Nevertheless, even when the startling details of Sasha’s abuse dominates the film, Rewind never ceases to remind us of the enormous personal psychological recovery occurring in front of our eyes.
+In fact, even when the startling details of Sasha’s abuse dominates the film, Rewind never ceases to remind us of the enormous personal psychological recovery occurring in front of our eyes.
 Because Sasha’s nightmare doesn’t end when the abuse stops.
-No, said horrors continue long after because of how sexual-abuse cases are handled, they continue long after because of the weight said abuse puts upon his family, and they continue long after because of the tremendous courage he displays when he testifies against those who have hurt him.
+No, said horrors continue long after because of how sexual-abuse cases are handled.
+They continue long after because of the weight said abuse puts upon his family—and they continue long after because of the tremendous courage he displays when he testifies against those who have hurt him.

 Image courtesy of John Solem